Dreams Curaçao Resort: Description

 The main hotel complex is located on the shores of Piscadera Bay, but the resort stretches along the Caribbean Sea around the southern coast of the island.
 Recreational facilities include two private beaches (one at the Bay and the other adjacent to the Curaçao Marriott Beach Resort), three swimming pools, a dive school, two tennis courts, a miniature golf course, a Health Club, a spa and Curaçao Casino.
 Dinner facilities include Aqua (a buffet restaurant), Cielo (an Italian à la carte restaurant) and the Beach Bar & Grill.

 An extensive refurbishment has been carried out that replaced the original grid exterior consisting of arched windows for more open balconies.
 The interior and exterior were repainted in pastel colors.
-Construction of an additional south wing was planned for 2008, but cancelled due to a decline in visitor numbers as a result of the Financial crisis of 2007-2010.
+Construction of an additional south wing was planned for 2008, but cancelled due to a decline in visitor numbers due to the 2008 financial crisis.
 This wing would have contained 126 to 136 rooms, a new swimming pool and a partially enclosed / partially open air restaurant.
 It was to be located on the site of the current Health Club, Kidz Paradise and miniature golf course.
 Funds for the construction of the south wing were eventually redirected to renovation of the aging main building, including a replacement of the two original 1967 glass elevators.